 Learn more about the great efforts of the Food Shelf Group by visiting The Food Shelf website.

-The Food Shelf at HCMC addresses hunger and food insecurity among patients and families, with a long-term vision of creating a hunger-free hospital where all patients have the healthy food they need for their well-being.
-The Food Shelf at HCMC is one of the few food shelves in a hospital setting.
+The Food Shelf at Hennepin Healthcare addresses hunger and food insecurity among patients and families, with a long-term vision of creating a hunger-free hospital where all patients have the healthy food they need for their well-being.
+The Food Shelf at Hennepin Healthcare is one of the few food shelves in a hospital setting.

 Staff provides nutritious food often coupled with health and diet education.
 Guidance is also offered to more sustained assistance programs such as SNAP (Supplemental Nutrition Assistance Program, formerly known as Food Stamps) and WIC (Special Supplemental Nutrition Program for Women, Infant, and Children).
 Services are offered at seven neighborhood clinics and over 25 clinics located within the hospital in downtown Minneapolis.